 Various AI-based classification techniques are used to detect dark patterns, which users can employ to make dark patterns visible and, by classifying the patterns in categories, make the associated problems more tangible.
 A particular challenge here is the heterogeneity of today's websites, which makes it necessary to classify patterns based on properties that are available on every website.
 Text-based approaches are therefore particularly promising since text can be identified on almost any website.

-Finally, the knowledge gained is implemented in a Dark Pattern Detection App, which is intended to protect users from the influence of dark patterns.
+Finally, the knowledge gained will be implemented in a Dark Pattern Detection App, which is intended to protect users from the influence of dark patterns.
 The measures that the app is able to take include highlighting dark patterns for the user and providing information about them.
 Thus, users understand why certain displays were classified as problematic.
 A second approach is the conversion of dark patterns into harmless representations.
 In this context, it is necessary to observe the requirements in the legal framework to avoid unlawful editing of works.